 Finally, we are willing to work with employers who want to institute lactation support programs to support their breastfeeding employees, achieve cost savings, and comply with legal requirements under the Affordable Care Act.

 Please check our Community Calendar which is updated monthly with information about upcoming community events.

 Babies.
-Strong Beginnings offers in-home coaching for parents of babies 5 to 19 months old who live in or near the four Hope Zones (see link below), the neighborhoods in and around Boston Square and Cottage Grove, Kentwood, Grand Rapids, Wyoming.
+Strong Beginnings offers in-home coaching for parents of babies 5 to 19 months old who live in the Hope Zones (see link below), the neighborhoods in and around Boston Square and Cottage Grove, Kentwood, Grand Rapids, Wyoming.
 For 10 weeks a certified parent coach comes to the home to show parents how positive parent and child interactions can help their baby’s language, social, and brain development.
 To register children ages 5 to 19 months call 616.391.6078 for both English and Spanish.

 Toddlers/Preschoolers.
 Early Learning Neighborhood Collaborative (ELNC) and Strong Beginnings offer in-home coaching for parents of children 20 months – 5 years old.
 An 11-week curriculum helps children learn how to follow directions, take turns, recognize sounds and letters, and use more words.
 Parents and children work with trained coaches in the home one day each week.
 To register children 20 months - 5 years old through ELNC, call 616.819.6583 (English) or 616.819.1406 (Spanish).
 To register through Strong Beginnings call 616.391.6078 for both English and Spanish.

 Summer Preschool Program.
 Early Learning Neighborhood Collaborative (ELNC) provides a 10-week summer preschool for children four years old entering kindergarten.
 During the summer months, children learn colors and shapes, develop prereading skills, and prepare for kindergarten.
 To register children age four years old, call 616.819.6583 (English) or 616.819.1406 (Spanish).